 Information Report for Special Educational Needs and Disability (SEND)

-At Castle Hill Infant School there are equal opportunities for all children.
+At Castle Hill Infant and Junior School, there are equal opportunities for all children.
 We aim to provide an environment in which all children, including those with special educational needs, can develop physically, intellectually and emotionally at a pace suited to their individual need and where all children have an equal opportunity to access the curriculum in order to realise their full potential.

 We encourage, in all members of our school, a code of positive behaviour, which promotes consideration, and tolerance of the needs of others.
 We believe that every child should feel able to make a valued contribution to school life in order that self-confidence and self-esteem can develop.
 This takes into consideration the Children and Families Act 2014.

 For further help and information, please see below:

 Below we have listed documents which are used to review the progress of children with Special, Educational Need and Disability (SEND) at Castle Hill Infant and Junior Schools.
 All of these documents are used in a termly process of ‘Assess, Plan, Do, Review’ with the child’s needs at the centre:

 Cause for Concern: This document will be completed by the class teacher in consultation with the Parent/Carer.
 It is a form which is completed in the middle of a school term, if a child’s need causes concern and they are not yet receiving additional support in and out of school: